chenel/dune-nd-lar-reco/README.md

 ### Hardware requirements

 At present, the later stages of the chain (the GNNs) tend to be relatively memory-hungry and fairly slow to train.
-(An update to mlreco3d that is slated to be released soon should improve this performance substantially, however.)
+(An update to mlreco3d that is in the process of being released should improve this performance substantially in the near future, however.)
 Because of this, you will likely find it difficult to train those models using a GPU with less than 20-25 GB of video RAM.

 The UResNet+PPN network does not suffer from these issues.

 ### Running the training
 Though training can be done straightforwardly in a Jupyter notebook (as in the tutorials), I find it convenient to have a driver script that can be run from the command line with switches to easily override various configuration options.
-The `TrainChain.py` script in this package serves that purpose.
+Instead of clobbering the `run.py` that comes with mlreco3d with everything I wanted, I wrote my own scripts.
+For training, `TrainChain.py` is my driver.
 Pass the `--help` flag to it to see what options it supports.

 Example invocation, specifying config, input `.larcv.root` file, directory for output:
 ```shell